JJTC-Containers/v-rising-dedicated-server/README.md

 The game server assets will be pulled on every container startup, so to update the server simply restart the container.

+If the persistentDataPath (`/home/steam/data/`) directory is empty aka no game saves or settings provided, the `entrypoint.sh` script will copy the default files into `/home/steam/data/Settings` and the game will create a new game save.

 To start the image run one of the following commands:
 ### Podman
 `podman run -d --name v-rising-dedicated-server -v /srv/v-rising-server/:/home/steam/data/:rw -e TZ=UTC -e "SERVERNAME=JJTC World" -e GAMESAVE=jjtc -e GAMEPORT=27015 -e QUERYPORT=27016 -p 27015:27015/udp -p 27016:27016/udp docker.io/jjtc/v-rising-dedicated-server:latest`